adriant19/fastapi-forum/README.md

 ## Final remarks

 A barebone HTML frontend UI (no prior experience with HTML) was used to provide simple interactability for users to test the functionalities of the API.
+Initially, this project was originally hosted on Heroku for viewers to have a "look-and-feel" of the development done.
+Unfortunately, as of late 2022 the platform has stopped providing free hostings; making the web app inaccessible.
+Alternatives to explore are Firebase.